Search

 The Clean Air Act: A Landmark Passage

-On December 31st, Congress passed the Clean Air Act, marking a milestone for the Clean Air Act Amendments.
+On December 31, 1970, President Richard Nixon signed the Clean Air Act Amendments.
 This legislation includes:

 • National Ambient Air Quality Standards (NAAQS)